That Girl Cooks Healthy

 • Pour in the coconut milk followed by the vegetable stock and reduce the heat to low.

-• Cover the pan with the lid and allow to simmer down into a thick stew for up to an hour, stir often to prevent sticking while it thickens.
+• Cover the pan with the lid and simmer down into a thick stew for up to an hour, stir often to prevent sticking while it thickens.

 • Once the desired thickness is present, use an immersion stick blender (discard the stem if you are using fresh thyme) to partially liquidise into a more soup like texture.